 Plasma surface modification is an extremely useful and important tool.
 Modifying a surface’s characteristics is often a necessary part of the industrial process.
-Plasma surface technology can modify the traits of a surface on the molecular level.
+Plasma surface modification can alter the traits of a surface on the molecular level.
 Surface activation can be used to increase a surface’s adhesion potential, for example the ability for paints and glue to adhere to it.
 Plasma surface modification can also be used to create designated patterns on a surface.
 This is a process called etching and is widely used in the production of printed circuit boards.

 To begin the plasma surface modification process, first you insert the surface you want to treat into the chamber.
 A vacuum then empties the chamber of air and creates a very low pressure inside.
 Then a small quantity of gas is added into the chamber.
-This gas is usually air, hydrogen, nitrogen, argon, oxygen or a combination of these gases.
+This gas is usually air, hydrogen, nitrogen, argon, oxygen or a combination of these gasses.
 The gas inside the chamber is then ionized by an electrical charge creating plasma ions.
 These ions react with the outer layer of the surface and modify it on the molecular level.
 Depending on the plasma surface treatment that you want to perform, you can adjust the type of plasma used, the pressure inside the chamber, and how long the surface is treated to adapt your surface to the exact specifications that you need.

 Plasma surface science also employs different techniques to analyze and study the surface properties of plasma treated materials, such as polymers, ceramics, metals or glass.
 Some of the methods used are, X-ray photoelectron spectroscopy (XPS), contact angle measurements, atomic force microscopy (AFM) or scanning electron microscopy (SEM).
 The latter two are mostly used for the characterization of thin films or morphology features.
 XPS is frequently used to study the chemical composition of the plasma treated surface but also to analyze the bulk properties of the treated material.